 If you have gone through our complaints procedure but are still unhappy, you have the right to ask for your complaint to be considered by a designated person.
 A designated person can be an MP, councillor or residents' panel.
 Their role is to try to resolve a complaint in one of two ways:

-- they can try and resolve the complaint themselves, or
+- They can try and resolve the complaint themselves, or

-- they can refer you straight to the Housing Ombudsman Service.
+- They can refer you straight to the Housing Ombudsman Service.

-If you don't want your complaint to be considered by a designated person you may contact the Housing Ombudsman service.
-The Housing Ombudsman will normally expect you to have gone through all stages of A2Dominion’s complaints procedure and have waited at least eight weeks before contacting them unless you're referred straight to them by a designated person.
+If you don't want your complaint to be considered by a designated person you may contact the Housing Ombudsman Service.
+The Housing Ombudsman Service will normally expect you to have gone through all stages of A2Dominion’s complaints procedure and have waited at least eight weeks before contacting them unless you're referred straight to them by a designated person.